frimtec/pikett-assist/readme.md

 #### Minimal signal strength
 Defines the lowest accepted signal strength level.

+#### Alert with notification
+Defines whether an alert for low signal strength creates a notification or not.
+The phone also shows a low signal strength through a vibration pattern, regardless of this setting.

 #### Supervised subscription (for Dual SIM only)
 For dual SIM phones you can select the subscription for which the signal strength is supervised.